HackIT/Setup-your-own-git-server/README.md

 The concept is simple, you keep your bare repos (reponame.git) somewhere on your local file system...

-Then you clone them to work on source code and then push back to your bare repo...
+Then you clone them to work on source code and then push back to your local bare repo...

 ```shell